 Where only ten percent of legally blind people in the US can read Braille yet “at least 90 percent of the blind that hold jobs are Braille literate.”
-Hopefully this simple device will help teach braille and reduce these stats over time.
+This stark contrast highlights the critical role that braille literacy plays in the employment and independence of blind individuals.
+By providing an easy and accessible way to learn braille, the Braille Bracelet has the potential to significantly impact these statistics over time.

 Via Gadget Lab